pmem/pmem.github.io/_posts/2014-08-25-creating-pmem-io.md

 with them with almost no effort.
 We simply created a repository named **pmem.github.io** to hold the pages.
 GitHub pages use Jekyll automatically, but it is convenient to install it locally for previewing content before pushing changes to the repo.
-On the Debian-based distro known as _CrunchBang_, these steps did the trick:
+On Debian Linux, these steps did the trick:

 {% highlight sh %}
 $ sudo apt-get install ruby ruby-dev node python-pygments
 $ sudo gem install jekyll
 $ sudo gem install jekyll-mentions
+# to start the jekyll server:
+$ jekyll serve --watch
 {% endhighlight %}

-After creating the appropriate Jekyll files in the local copy of the repo, we used this command:
+[Edit: Fedora steps added December 11, 2017]

+On Fedora 26, here are steps that for running jekyll locally:

 {% highlight sh %}
+$ sudo dnf install ruby ruby-devel python-pygments nodejs
+$ sudo dnf install redhat-rpm-config zlib-devel gcc-c++
+$ gem install jekyll
+$ gem install jekyll-mentions
+$ gem install bundler
+# change directory to jekyll tree, such as pmem.github.io repo clone
+$ bundle install
+# to start the jekyll server:
-$ jekyll serve --watch
+$ bundle exec jekyll serve --watch
 {% endhighlight %}

-This watches for changes, re-generating the web pages as necessary, and provides the content for preview at the local URL `http://0.0.0.0:4000/`.
+Once the jekyll server is running, it watches for changes, re-generating the web pages as necessary, and provides the content for preview at the local URL `http://0.0.0.0:4000/`.